poulson/Clique/_sources/core/dist_vector.txt

       Makes this vector a copy of the given vector.

+.. cpp:type:: class DistVector<F>

+   The same as :cpp:type:`DistVector\<T>`, but the implication is that the underlying datatype `F` is a field rather than just a ring.

 .. cpp:function:: void MakeZeros( DistVector<T>& x )

    Sets every entry in the vector to zero.